Western Eagles FC: 1998–2019 New Home

-The 2006 season was disastrous.
+The 2006 season began with the departures of many first squad players from previous seasons, the like of Slawomir Zientara, Blerton Belica, Kamil Gamanski, Nikolce Simovski, Pero Prodanovic, Marcin Goralczyk, Andrew Gurman, Alex Samayoa and Dominic Murdaca, all moving to other clubs or retiring from football, and with the move of head coach Milorad Galic to second division club Westgate, the 2006 season was disastrous.
+The start of the season saw a first matchday humiliation to La Trobe University.
+On April 1, Western Eagles began the season with a 3:2 away victory against La Trobe, only to find out few days later the FFV awarded the win to La Trobe University 3-0, as Western Eagles fielded an ineligible player (red card from previous season).
 The club was hit by crisis after crisis, coaching changes and a player walkout, which saw the club relegated back to Provisional League.

 Wojciech Laskowski was elected Club President in 2010, the year the club was celebrating its 60th year of existence.
 The team coached by Sinisa Opacic became Provisional League 2 champions, topping the league table with 44 points.
 On 6 August 2011 the club organised a 60th Anniversary Gala where the Eagles had over 200 supporters gather, with former greats and the current team members at the Polish Sport and Recreation Centre.
 They spoke about legends of years past, relived the glory years and discuss the current club situation.